Lepelley/MVC-PHP/README.md

 # MVC-PHP
- Mini framework MVC en PHP
+ Mini framework MVC with PHP

 # Configuration
-Configurer le fichier Model/Manager.php pour les adapter à votre projet.
-Modifier les namespaces si vous le voulez !
+Configure Model/Manager.php file to adapt it to your project.

+# Architecture explication
+Coming soon...

+# How to add a action (step by step progress)
+Coming soon...